<img height="1" width="1" src="https://www.facebook.com/tr?id=4160949140796750&amp;ev=PageView &amp;noscript=1">

 So, you’re pregnant – congrats!
 This transformative time encompasses so many feelings in a short time: joy, anticipation and, to a certain extent, stress.
-Many women face unknown physical and emotional demands during the nine months of pregnancy and beyond; an estimated 10-15% percent of women experience maternal stress during their gestational periods, and the physical and emotional stress can lead to consequences if not kept in check.
+Many women face unknown physical and emotional demands during the nine months of pregnancy and beyond.
+According the Journal for Nurse Practitioners, perinatal mood and anxiety disorders are prevalent in around 15–21% of pregnant and postpartum women.

 What is maternal stress?